Firstyear/prd-blog/blog_source/2018/10/19/rust_rwlock_and_mutex_performance_oddities.rst

 This isn't meant to say "don't use RwLock in Rust on Linux".
 This is meant to say "choose it when it makes sense - on read heavy loads, understanding writers will delay".
 For my project (A copy on write cell) I will likely conditionally compile rwlock on osx, but mutex on linux as I require a writer favoured behaviour.
+There are certainly applications that will benefit from the reader priority in linux (especially if there is low writer volume and low penalty to delayed writes).

 .. author:: default